29next/developer-docs/docs/campaign-cart/analytics/events.md

 Order completion.

-**When it fires:** When order is completed
+**When it fires:** On the confirmation or upsell page after redirect (event is queued when order completes)

 **Auto-tracked:** Yes

 **Event Queue:**

-Purchase events are queued to `sessionStorage` when the order completes, then automatically fired on the confirmation page after redirect.
+Purchase events are queued to `sessionStorage` when the order completes, then automatically fired on the confirmation or upsell page after redirect.
 This prevents event loss during navigation.

 **Manual tracking (optional):**